EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I can’t sense her with my mana”

 Victoria went quiet.
-She steeled her face.
+Her shoulders fell.

 “Can you find her?”

-“Don’t worry” I began packing up my gear.
-“I will find her no matter what”
+“Don’t worry”, I began packing up my gear, “I will find her no matter what.”

-After ensuring that our vicinity was safe, I led Victoria to our neighbor, explaining to them the situation.
-Although shocked at first, they ushered my wife inside.
+After ensuring that our vicinity was safe, I led Victoria to our neighbors.
+They were shocked at hearing that Esther was gone.
+I asked them to look after my wife in case something happened and they ushered her in without thought.
+They really were a great pair.

-I closed my eyes and began focusing my mana into my eyes.
-I didn’t like to use this wretched technique but the situation called for it.
-Opening my eyes, the world lit up.
-The faint glow of countless colored lights filled my view.
-I focused on the golden lights, the color of my daughter.
-The glowing footsteps were pointing towards the town.
+I closed my eyes and began focusing my mana whirling in my body.
+I had occasionally practiced mana control, it was routine by now, but it felt extra hard to control it today.
+I had to calm my mind.
+The mana began collecting into my eyes, making them feel warm to the touch.
+Slowly the world lit up.
+The faint glow of five mana trails could be seen.
+Four of them were seeping into the house but a fifth, golden trail could be seen heading toward the town.
 Esther, where did you go in the middle of the night?

 I began sprinting, the moon at my back.

 \*\*\*
 “Stop\!”
-It hurt.
+My little finger was crushed.

 “Stop it\!”
-It really hurt.
+The hammer had hit the base of my finger.

 “Why should I?”
 The man stared at me.
 “You tried killing my son\!”
+He changed out the flower, laying it on the table before me.
+A fresh flower was put under my bloodied hand.
+The finger looked disgusting.
+The outer flesh had been ripped, muscle peeing from underneath.

 “Ahhh\!”
 The hammer crushed another one of my fingers.
+Painting another rose.

 “No one touches my son without my permission\!”

 Why, why why why.

 “Shhhh, don’t cry little girl.”
 He put his hand on my head.
-“You deserve this”.
-Pat, pat.

-I deserve this?
+“The goddess will welcome you with open arms\!”

+The goddess?

 “You know that right?”
+He changed the flowers.
+There were two red roses staring at me.

 “Huh?”

 “Tsk, you still don’t get it.”
 He raised his hammer again.

-I don’t get it, do I really deserve this?
-Why do I deserve this?
-I just wanted to have a normal life.
+I don’t get it, why was I reincarnated?
+Why did I get to remember my previous life?
+I don’t get it.

+“I’m doing this for you\!”

 My shriek filled the room as my middle finger got crushed.
 The hammer clattered to the floor.

-“That should be enough.”
+“That should be enough for today’s harvest.
+I can’t send a sweet girl like you all beaten up\!”

-He went to the wall. *I want to see Victoria.* He picked up a knife. *I want to taste her cooking again.* He took a step closer. *I want her to give me a hug again.*
+He went to the wall. *I don’t want to get hurt.* He picked up a knife. *I just want to eat tasty food.* He took a step closer. *I just want Victoria to give me another hug.*

-“Mom…” I really don’t want to die.
+“Mom…” I really don’t want to die again.

 “Don’t you worry”, he raised his knife, “you will be able to meet her soon”

 I’m sorry mom.
 I can’t stop crying.
 I promise I will stop.
 Please forgive me.

 The knife flew towards my neck stabbing into it.
-I felt nothing.
+I closed my eyes.

+“What?”
+Something poked my neck and a bright light shone through my eyelids.

-A thud sounded from below my tied legs.
-Wrenching open my teary eyes, I saw the knife laying there, the hand still gripping it.
+A thud hit the ground below my legs.
+Wrenching my teary eyes open, I saw the knife laying there, the hand still gripping it.

 “You bastard\!”

-He flew across the room into the wall.
+The owner of the hand flew across the room, smashing into the wall of tools.
 Gale was standing there sword in hand.
 My dad had arrived.

 “You dare touch my daughter\!”
 The blade flew through the air, slicing off another hand.
-It didn’t even leave a shadow.
+I couldn’t even see the sword’s shadow.

-He let out a pained roar.
 “My hands\!”
+He let out a roar.

 “Shut your mouth\!”
-His head flew backwards, a few teeth hit the ground.
+His head flew backwards, a few teeth fell to the ground, upon smashing into my dad’s boot.

 “S-shtop\!”

-Dad slashed with his sword.
+Dad slashed his sword.
 The left leg got severed.

 “W-wait\!”